Brianland

 Tim says, “I don’t know . . .” and Willa shoots him.

-Wounded, Tim reaches for his gun, and she shoots him 3 more times . . . then lets out a horrible scream . . . that she’s just had to kill someone.
+Wounded, Tim reaches for his gun, and she shoots him 3 more times . . . then lets out a horrific guttural scream . . . of an innocent 16-yr-old who just had to shoot & kill someone.

-2:20:50 – Bob gets out of car, rifle to shoulder, tracking scanner sounding.
+2:20:50 – Bob gets out of car, rifle to shoulder, tracking scanner held up and playing its tune.

 When I first saw the movie I was worried – “Oh no – she’s going to shoot him by mistake.”